1 year ago

 I tried to make the animation actually legible from this wtf-worthy but also blurry as hell commercial.

 The EVA-horse is accurate.
 Try to ignore the background on the second one.
 It was the only way around it without spending all evening actually reconstructing the frames myself.

-(via dreamfulartist)6 months ago
+(via dreamfulartist)1 year ago